Portraits Alive! will not be offered Summer 2018; please check back in January 2019 for updates on the program.

 Ever wonder what it might be like to work in a museum?
 Are you curious about American history or pop culture?
 Do you have a passion for art?
 Want to create fun activities for your friends and other area teens?
 Enjoy working with social media?
 If you said “yes” to any of these questions, join the Smithsonian's National Portrait Gallery Teen Museum Council.

 TMC is a year-long commitment that meets once a week (September-May) on Wednesdays during the school year.
 Applications to the program are open to D.C.
 Metro area teens between the ages of 14 and 18 years old.
 Teens must be enrolled in high school and be in good standing.
-Apply by August 25, 2017.
+Please check back for application and deadline information.